Question: Does ONCA notarize documents?

 Question: How may I pay for Notary applications or Authentications?

-Answer: ONCA accepts checks, money orders, VISA and Master Card.
+Answer: ONCA accepts checks, money orders, VISA, Master Card, Discover and American Express.
 ONCA does not accept cash for any transaction.
 Checks or money orders must be in US dollars and drawn on a US Bank or from US Financial Institution.
 We cannot accept funds drawn on a foreign bank.
 Money orders from American Express or Western Union may be accepted.

 Question: May I submit my document by mail and/or in person?